Leigh Phillips: Music education

-Leigh was educated at the Royal Welsh College of Music and Drama where he gained a BA(Wales) degree specialising in composition.
-With a long-standing interest in music-education, he was head of film-music composition at The London College of Music (2014 - 2020), where he was responsible for developing the UK's first, film-music specific, Bachelor of Music Degree.
+Leigh was educated at the Welsh College of Music and Drama where he gained a BA (Wales) Degree specialising in composition, and also holds a Masters Degree in Film Music Composition from the London College of Music.

+With a long-standing interest in music-education, he returned to The London College of Music as course leader for film-music composition (2014 - 2020), where he was responsible for developing the UK's first, film-music specific, Bachelor of Music Degree.